SACHSTech/careers-in-computer-science-BraedenHugh/README.md

 #### Required Education
 &nbsp;&nbsp;There are a number of programs that can be taken to become a videogame designer.
 They include degrees in Game design, Game development, Game art, and Animation.
 #### Technical and Non-Technical Skills
+Technical Skills
+* Knowledge of gaming trend
+* Programming

+Non-Technical Skills
 * Creativity
 * Artistic vision
 * Storytelling ability
-* Knowledge of gaming trend
 * Analytical frame of mind
-* Programming skills
 * Teamwork
 #### Salary of Video Game Designer
 &nbsp;&nbsp;On average a video game designer makes around **$54 000** annually.
 This can go up to around **$90 000** for a more senior position.